tarampampam/webhook-tester/README.md

 ### :fire: Features list

-- Customizable front-end, based on `vue.js` (without the need for an builder/bundler)
+- Customizable front-end, based on `vue.js` (without the need for a builder/bundler)
 - Liveness/readiness probes (routes `/live` and `/ready` respectively)
 - Can be started without any 3rd party dependencies
 - Metrics in prometheus format (route `/metrics`)